vitelot/polya/README.md

-#Polya
+# Polya

-Visualization of an innovation dynamics using a  Polya's urn
+Visualization of an innovation dynamics process using a  Polya's urn

 The result can be seen here:
 https://csh.ac.at/vis/polya/